 Want to be an Honors Ambassador?

-We are now accepting applications for new Honors Ambassadors for the 2014-2015 academic year.
-If you have great things to say about your experience in Honors and want to represent us to prospective students and at recruiting events, fill out the Ambassador application below and submit it to Room 103 in McClellan Hall by Friday, April 4th at 5:00pm.
+If you have great things to say about your experience in Honors and want to represent us to prospective students and at recruiting events, then becoming an Ambassador may be for you.
+Applications open in the spring for the following academic year.
 Chosen applicants will be contacted to begin the interview process.

 What are Honors Ambassadors?